michaelrenzi/worldtour/_posts/2016-09-18-first-post.markdown

 ---
 layout: post
-title:  "Website is up!"
+title:  "Test Post"
 date:   2016-09-18 15:11:12 -0400
-img: "img/vietnam-flag.png"
+img: "img/halstatt.jpg"
-teaser: "Here is a teaser for the second post"
+teaser: "Here is a teaser for the test post"
 categories: jekyll update
 ---
-Boom.
-If you're reading this then you no doubt were interested enough to follow our travels
+If you're reading this then I most likely gave you the link for this website before it was ready.
+Congrats!